Building a Platform for

 The visual tone reinforces the product strategy by making the festival feel approachable and distinct.

-Concept, custom props, photography, and promotional materials, were designed and executed independently.
+Photography, custom props, and promotional materials, were designed and executed independently.

 Submission Stage